 Why does chronic pain have such a strong influence on post-traumatic stress disorder?
 It could be because an individual’s responses to traumatic events are influenced by their perceived resource loss.
 These resources can come in a variety of forms, such as financial and social, but also include the resource of physical well-being.
 To the extent that individuals suffer permanent resource losses, they will obviously be more distressed than those whose losses are temporary or recoverable.

 It has also been discovered that psychological distress is exacerbated by the victim’s belief that they have suffered a permanent change.
-These factors, coupled with the relentless course of aging and the known unreliability of retrospective memory for physical and emotional symptoms, can lead to some victims of PTSD caused by car accidents remaining psychologically distressed for a considerable period of time.
+These factors, coupled with the relentless course of ageing and the known unreliability of retrospective memory for physical and emotional symptoms, can lead to some victims of PTSD caused by car accidents remaining psychologically distressed for a considerable period of time.

 Compensation for PTSD after a car accident

 Victims of car accidents may be able to claim compensation for post-traumatic stress disorder in the same way that they might be entitled to compensation for a physical injury suffered following a car accident.

 Jason Brady, Blackwater Law’s PTSD expert, specialises in representing clients in making claims for PTSD compensation and is seeing a rise in the number of car accident victims and non-military related PTSD suffers contacting him for legal advice in relation to making a claim.

 If you have been diagnosed with PTSD following a car accident, or believe you demonstrate some of the symptoms, contact Jason Brady for free initial advice.
 Jason will quickly be able to tell you whether you may be entitled to compensation for your suffering.